FREE SHIPPING ON ORDERS OVER $50

 • Limit or eliminate processed foods.
 Nearly all processed foods have lost important features like fiber and nutrients.
 Processed foods also generally contain added sugar and other chemicals, and other junk ingredients Some processed foods have been linked to an increased risk of heart disease.

-• Whole grains and unrefined carbohydrates, on the other hand, are ideal sources of fiber.
+• Cut out refined carbs.
+Refined carbs are highly processed.
+They have little nutritional value and it is easy to overeat with them.
+The problems associated with refined carbs include inflammation, insulin resistance, fatty liver, and obesity.
+Whole grains and unrefined carbohydrates, on the other hand, are ideal sources of fiber.
 They may also promote intestinal health.
-One study showed that a diet of whole grains and unrefined carbs lad to reduced belly fat over a short time.
+One study showed that a diet of whole grains and unrefined carbs lead to reduced belly fat over a short time.

 • Avoid added sugar in any form.
 This means you need to start reading food labels carefully.
 So many foods contain added sugar that it has become difficult to avoid.
 Added sugars have been linked to obesity, fatty liver, cancer, and a number of other health problems.
 Simply avoid all added sugar.
 Consuming food in its most natural state is a major feature of clean eating.